eclipsevortex/SubVortex/README.md

 ### Running a Validator

+> **MINIMUM 1000 TAO REQUIRED TO SET WEIGHTS** <br />
+A validate function will blacklist set-weights transactions from keys with less than 1000 TAO.
+This is designed to reduce chain bloat and make it easier for validators and root network participants to set weights on the chain.

 > IMPORTANT: Before running a validator, be sure you have a redis up and running.
 Please see the [Redis guide](./scripts/redis/README.md) for more details.

 > IMPORTANT: By default wandb is enabled when running a validator.
 It is **HIGHLY RECOMMANDED** to not disable it as it enables everyone to access various statistics for better performance on the subnet but if you want to do it, just add `--wandb.off` to the followed pm2 command.
 If you want to keep wandb enabled, please refer to the [Wandb guide](./docs/wandb/wandb.md) for more details as there are some manually steps to go throught before running the validator.